Who can apply?

 CIOL will provide additional guidance on the evidence needed including format and how this should be submitted.
 Evidence supplied will initially be assessed by the CIOL membership team.
 Should the evidence submitted not meet the criteria the membership team will provide feedback.
 At this point, registration may be provisionally suspended until we have resolved the issues.
 Cases that cannot be resolved will be referred to CIOL's Chartered Linguist Registration Board for a final decision.

-Should evidence not be supplied within the stipulated timeframe then chartership will automatically be suspended, unless the CL has contacted the membership team to discuss an extension.
+Should evidence not be supplied within the stipulated timeframe then chartership will automatically be suspended, unless the CL has contacted the membership team to discuss and agree an extension.

 Unsuccessful applicants will be eligible to reapply following a break of 12 months from the date of rejection and on submission of up-to-date requisite evidence to support registration.